Matters — 2025

 Jun 12: Carried: 13 to 0

-The Dallas Housing Finance Corporation is acquiring Oak & Ellum, an existing market-rate multifamily development at 2627 Live Oak Street, to convert it into affordable housing.
-This acquisition expands the city's affordable housing stock by adapting an existing building rather than requiring new construction.
+The Dallas Housing Finance Corporation acquired Oak & Ellum, an existing apartment complex at 2627 Live Oak Street, to be converted into affordable housing.
+This acquisition preserved an existing building for affordable housing development rather than requiring new construction, making it a more efficient use of resources for the city.
+The City Council approved the acquisition.

 Mar 26: Approved As An Individual Item

-Preston Hollow Village Development Plan at North Central and Walnut Hill (25-2721A)
+Preston Hollow Village Development at North Central & Walnut Hill (25-2721A)

 Sep 18: Carried: 14 to 0